January in Warsaw: ideas and tips for making the most of your winter in Warsaw

 Explore Warsaw with our list of museums and galleries in Warsaw by district – there’s one to suit every interest, and many of them are free to visit.

-LEGO exhibition: 130 mock-ups, thousands of models, 10 million Lego bricks
+LEGO exhibition: 130 mock-ups, thousands of models, 10 million LEGO bricks

 Dumplings cooking classes in English

 Location: Pierogi & More cooking school, Stawki 3 Street (city center).
 During this experience, you will prepare pierogi with meat and/or vegetarian fillings.
-At first, you will learn how to knead the dough; then, you will learn various techniques for folding the dumplings and discover hacks that make them tasty.
+First, you will learn how to knead the dough; then, you will learn various techniques for folding the dumplings and discover tips that make them tasty.
 Lastly, at the end of the culinary workshop, you will enjoy a plate full of dumplings, so make sure you come to the class hungry.
 More in English and online booking.

 Outdoor Christmas Market in the Old Town